-When we offer expression of our inner world, whether through words, music, art, gardening, or anything else, we create the opportunity for another to say, “me too”.
-This is crucial, because we all need to know that we are not alone as we learn over and over again that we must first die to live, it gives us the valor to do so.
-As we share with one another, we are fertilizing the ground of others souls as well as our own.
-Illumination occurs, light upon places within us that need pruned, light upon places that are valuable and need to be brought forth, but we never knew it, never could see it for ourselves.
+When we offer expression of our inner world, whether through words, music, art, gardening, or anything else, we create the opportunity for another to say, “Me too”.
+This is crucial, because we all need to know that we are not alone as we learn over and over again that we must first die to one thing in order to live to another, it gives us the valor to do so.
+As we share with one another, we are fertilizing the ground of other’s soul as well as our own.
+Illumination occurs, light upon places within us that need to be pruned, light upon places that are valuable and need to be brought forth, but we never knew it, never could see it for ourselves.

 “Sow for yourselves righteousness; reap steadfast love; break up your fallow ground,